Find Grad Schools

 164 Yearly Graduations

-The 11th most popular school in the country for mathematics and statistics majors who are seeking their master's degree is North Carolina State University.
+The 11th most popular school in the country for mathematics & statistics majors who are seeking their master's degree is North Carolina State University.
 Each year, around 36,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $6,535 per year, while in-state graduate students, on average, pay $9,095 per year.
-During the 2020-2021 academic year, 164 people received their master's degree in mathematics and statistics from NC State.
-Of these students, 46% were women and 16% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 164 people received their master's degree in mathematics & statistics from NC State.
+Around 28% of these students were from an underrepresented racial-ethnic group, and 38% were women.

 #12